 Type of Timber

 Various types of timber can be used for flooring, each coming with pros and cons.
 However, a majority of people generally prefer the hardwood options despite them being a lot more expensive.
-Timber Flooring Melbourne is quite appealing because of its durability, more natural-looking colors, depth, and grain.
 The particular type of hardwood you choose boils down to personal preferences and costs.

 Solid or Engineered